maximilianpress/phageterm/README.md

 UPDATES
 =======
 MOP Update:
-added env.yml files for python install.
+added env.yml files for conda install.
 Changes to make python3-compatible.
 Tested on MacOSX py3.

 Bug fix:
 When the repeat region (of DTR phages) wraps around the reference contig ends, the first and last bases of the repeat region were missing in the reported sequence.